IAmTheBlurr/Automancy/README.md

 Yes, I went there!

 ## Pre-requisites
-You'll need to have your favorite
+You'll need to have your favorite browser webdriver located in a directory that is a part of the Python path variables.

+That's it, pretty simple.

 ## Installation